department-of-veterans-affairs/va.gov-team/platform/content/automated-content-checker/content-validation-errors.md

 Some exceptions:

---Use “it’s” ONLY for a contraction of “it is,” never “it has”  or “its”
+- Use “it’s” ONLY for a contraction of “it is,” never “it has”  or “its”

---Don’t use non-standard contractions for the following:
+- Don’t use non-standard contractions for the following:

 **NO contractions for the following words:**